-- Asians, both natives and immigrants as a group, have homeownership rates that are at least as high as those of Whites. - Latinos have lower homeownership rates than Whites, but the lower rates are explained by differences in income, education, and immigrant status. - Blacks have lower homeownership rates than Whites, and even though the gap was largely explained by lower income and education levels in 1980, half of the gap (11 percentage points) remained unexplained by differences in the characteristics of Blacks and Whites.
+- Asians, both natives and immigrants as a group, have homeownership rates that are at least as high as those of Whites. - Latinos have lower homeownership rates than Whites, but the lower rates are explained by differences in income, education, and immigrant status. - African-Americans have lower homeownership rates than Whites, and even though the gap was largely explained by lower income and education levels in 1980, half of the gap (11 percentage points) remained unexplained by differences in the characteristics of African-Americans and Whites.

-What do these results mean for homeownership, both in Los Angeles and more generally?
-First, the growing Asian population is very good for housing demand.
-The relative incomes of Asians and Whites are similar, and it appears that Asians may actually have higher levels of housing demand than do Whites, but the differences are small.
+What do these results mean for homeownership both in Los Angeles and generally?
+First, the growing Asian population is good for housing demand.
+The relative incomes of Asians and Whites are similar. and Asians may actually have higher levels of housing demand than Whites, although the differences are small.
 Second, growing numbers of Latinos have had a slightly depressive effect on homeownership, mostly because the growth of the Latino population derives from recent immigrants with low incomes and low education.
-As the duration of Latino immigrant stays increases, and as income and education levels catch up to those of Whites, it is likely that Latinos will have similar housing demand to Whites.
+As the duration of Latino immigrant stays increases, and as income and education levels catch up to those of Whites, it is likely that Latinos will have housing demand to similar Whites.

-On the other hand, the findings regarding Black households are troubling.
-It has been well established that difficulties in access to housing and housing finance markets have had an important depressive effect on Black homeownership.
+The findings regarding African-American households are troubling.
+It has been well established that difficulties in access to housing and housing finance markets have had an important depressive effect on African-American homeownership.
 At the same time, it is not likely that these difficulties increased over the time frame of the analysis to the extent that the gap in homeownership, which is not accounted for, would have nearly quadrupled.
 This leaves us searching for other explanations.
-Given that the share of the Black population declined over the period, one can ask the question about whether this finding can be explained by selective out-migration of Black homeowners to locations outside Los Angeles County.
-In other words, is there evidence that the decline in Black homeownership in Los Angeles County is compensated for by increases in Black homeownership rates in the surrounding counties such as San Bernardino, Orange, and Riverside?
+Given that the share of the African-American population declined over the period, can this finding be explained by selective out-migration of African-American homeowners to locations outside Los Angeles County?
+In other words, is there evidence that the decline in African-American homeownership in Los Angeles County is compensated by increases in African-American homeownership rates in surrounding counties such as San Bernardino, Orange, and Riverside?

-Our most recent results suggest selective out-migration from Los Angeles County among Black households choosing to own.
-Our findings suggest a substantially smaller unexplained gap in homeownership attainment among Black movers to Inland Empire San Bernardino County.
+Our most recent results suggest selective out-migration from Los Angeles County among African-American households choosing to own.
+Our findings suggest a substantially smaller unexplained gap in homeownership attainment among African-American movers to Inland Empire San Bernardino County.
 Housing is substantially more affordable in Inland Empire counties.
-Although Black movers to San Bernardino County had income levels below the averages of other racial and ethnic groups in that county, those income levels were higher than Black movers in Los Angeles County.
-Results clearly indicate that more affluent Black households were choosing to own outside of Los Angeles County boundaries.
+Although African-American movers to San Bernardino County had income levels below the averages of other racial and ethnic groups in that county, those income levels were higher than African-American movers in Los Angeles County.
+Results clearly indicate that more affluent African-American households were choosing to own outside of Los Angeles County boundaries.

-Finally, the White-Black gap in homeownership choice in San Bernardino County was closed altogether if we simulate for Black home purchases in economically more viable and integrated neighborhoods.
+Finally, the White-African-American gap in homeownership choice in San Bernardino County was closed altogether when we simulated for African-American home purchases in economically more viable and integrated neighborhoods.
 Homeownership traditionally has been the primary investment vehicle of the typical U.S. household.
-Evidence from our study suggests that the availability of affordable housing in newer, integrated neighborhoods outside the city serves to boost homeownership propensities of Black movers.
+Evidence from our study suggests that the availability of affordable housing in newer integrated neighborhoods outside the city serves to boost homeownership propensities of African-American movers.